Buffalo Bulls: History

 In 2013, under Athletic Director Danny White, Buffalo rebranded in such a way as to "expand and enhance the visibility of UB's athletic teams in New York State and nationwide."
 The rebranding capitalized on its status in the State University of New York system and included wordmarks featuring the formal "State University of New York at Buffalo" name in which "New York" was emphasized in more prominent letters.
-The basketball court at Alumni Arena and turf at UB Stadium also featured silhouettes of New York State.
+The basketball court at Broadview Arena and turf at Broadview Stadium also featured silhouettes of New York State.
 In April 2016, following the departure of Danny White, the school announced it would revert to Buffalo-focused branding.

 Following the 2016–17 academic year, Buffalo eliminated its baseball, men's soccer, men's swimming and diving and women's rowing programs.
 The university, then under the direction of president Satish K. Tripathi and athletic director Allen Greene, estimated the measure would save the school $2 million while maintaining the number of teams at sixteen, the minimum amount necessary to maintain membership in Division I.